Growing Together East

-Share Growing Together on Facebook Share Growing Together on Twitter Share Growing Together on Linkedin Email Growing Together link
+Share Growing Together East on Facebook Share Growing Together East on Twitter Share Growing Together East on Linkedin Email Growing Together East link

-Kitchener is growing, and a lot of that growth is around the ION LRT system.
+The City of Kitchener is growing, and a lot of that growth is happening in the areas around the ION LRT system.

 Stay informed